 In 1999, Principal Muriel Summers was dedicated to improving her failing elementary school.
 In her quest to transform A.B.
 Combs Elementary, Principal Summers integrated Baldridge quality tools, the 7 Habits, and several other educational best practices to implement a leadership model.
 Within a few years,A.B.
 Combs was named the #1 Magnet School in America– twice.
 Thanks to the success of A.B.
 Combs and other schools that followed its example, Leader in Me has become a model and process that continues to improve based on feedback from educators throughout the world and the evolving needs facing education today.

 During middle school and junior high years, teens begin laying the foundation for success in high school and beyond.
 In addition to establishing self-directed learning, students benefit from Leader in Me principles that develop skills like conflict resolution with peers, leadership roles in group environments and public speaking opportunities on both academic and other topics.
+These social-emotional skills help enable students to lead their own learning.

 Leader in Me is the ideal blueprint for every school to change the world through education.